Florida student tried to put hit on school employee, offered $100K for his head, deputies say

 PASCO COUNTY, Fla.
-(WFLA) – Authorities say a Fivay High School student tried to hire a hitman to kill a school employee through Instagram.
+(WFLA) – A Fivay High School student went on Instagram and tried to hire a hitman to kill a school employee, authorities said.

-According to the Pasco County Sheriff’s Office, deputies obtained private direct messages from an account registered to 18-year-old Nicholas Robert Godfrey that show how he tried to put a hit on the employee.
+According to the Pasco County Sheriff’s Office, deputies obtained private direct messages from an account registered to 18-year-old Nicholas Robert Godfrey.
+The messages show how he tried to put a hit on the employee.

 “I need a guy who could kill someone,” Godfrey wrote in one of the messages, according to the affidavit.

-Godfrey also offered the recipient $100,000 for the victim’s head, authorities said.
+Authorities said Godfrey also offered the recipient $100,000 for the victim’s head.

 “No joke, I need him eliminated as soon as possible,” he said, according to the affidavit.

-When interviewed by deputies, Godfrey reportedly admitted to sending the messages, and he provided deputies with a written statement that “documented his solicitation of murder,” the affidavit states.
+When interviewed by deputies, Godfrey reportedly admitted to sending the messages, and he provided them with a written statement that “documented his solicitation of murder,” the affidavit states.

 It’s unclear why Godfrey would want to kill the staff member.
 His motive was not disclosed.